 Brooks’ 365-page book describes how our First Mountain in life is about career wins, status, the house, marriage, the process of “being somebody”.
 Brooks described his mistakes and regrets and the resulting suffering from his First Mountain climb.

-The Second Mountain was about empathy, about immersion in others.
+Turning 50 and facing The Second Mountain is about empathy, about immersion in others.
 The Second Mountain is becoming born again, AGAIN.

 As the time approached for my party, I wanted to use this opportunity to convey to treasured friends what God was speaking to me.
 It was my hope that I could provide a glimpse of the Second Mountain before me.

 As a means of preempting the “roasting” or “toasting” that usually accompanies turning 50, I seized the microphone to have some fun but also to say what God was chiseling into my heart:

 “I will tell you what is special: It’s the relationships and the bonds that we share together.
 Our lives if lived isolated have little value, but our lives together have infinite value.

 The world tells us to want independence, to be true to ourselves ““ but the reality is that we all really want INTERdependence ““ to be enmeshed in warm relationships, intimacy with others, commitment to something greater.

 It’s in emptying ourselves of ourselves and getting lost in the love and passion that we have for doing this journey together:this is what we carry into eternity.